 To learn about how to use the Inference Engine API for your application, see the Integrating Inference Engine in Your Application documentation.

-For complete API Reference, see the API Reference section.
+For complete API Reference, see the Inference Engine API References section.

 Inference Engine uses a plugin architecture.
 Inference Engine plugin is a software component that contains complete implementation for inference on a certain Intel® hardware device: CPU, GPU, VPU, etc. Each plugin implements the unified API and provides additional hardware-specific APIs.

 Your application must link to the core Inference Engine libraries:

 libinference_engine.so, which depends on

 libinference_engine.dylib, which depends on